Hadewijch: List

 In the 20th century a question that was being asked about mysticism and the visions that Hadewijch had described considered what events led up to each experience, and also, were these encounters actually seen or only felt within the mystics.

 Agatha Anna Bardoel suggests that the visions described by Hadewijch were a result of nothing other than a deep meditation, that, when done on a regular basis, what she was experiencing came to be quite simple and easily repeated.
 Based on an experiment done by Arthur J. Deikman over the course of several weeks that was related to stages of meditation, Agatha found similarities between that and the experiences described by Hadewijch.
 Each encounter that Hadewijch had with a higher power was indistinguishable from that of a young child experiencing something for the first time.
 Put simply, Hadewijch had indescribable moments within each vision much like all children do in the early years of their lives.

-While Bardoel focused on the visions of Hadewijch to come to her conclusions, others have viewed her visions in relation to Hadewijch’s other works to form a narrative.
+While Bardoel focused on the visions of Hadewijch to come to her conclusions, others have viewed her visions in relation to Hadewijch's other works to form a narrative.
 Mary A. Suydam takes this approach from a feminist perspective.
 According to Suydam, Hadewijch believed that the power held by mystics within the experiences they have had essentially outranks the hierarchy.
-Suydam argues that women have a better understanding and connection with their spirituality because of the experiences they have had, and that can be, and has been, overlooked without looking at Hadewijch’s work as a whole.
+Suydam argues that women have a better understanding and connection with their spirituality because of the experiences they have had, and that can be, and has been, overlooked without looking at Hadewijch's work as a whole.

 Influence

 Hadewijch's writings influenced Jan van Ruusbroec both as a theologian and a mystic.
+Ruusbroec gathered and studied her writings, but they later fell into obscurity for almost 500 years.

+She is now regarded as one of the great names in medieval Dutch literature.